82asraju/AzureReadiness/README.md

 Covers recent key news and an in-depth topic each week
 * [Azure Friday](https://channel9.msdn.com/Shows/Azure-Friday) - Mature weekly video series, Scott Hanselman, Donovan Brown, or Lara Rubbelke host the engineers who build Azure, demo it, answer questions, and share insights
 * [Azure Tuesdays with Corey](https://channel9.msdn.com/Shows/Tuesdays-With-Corey) - Corey Sanders answers your questions about Microsoft Azure - Virtual Machines, Web Sites, Mobile Services, Dev/Test etc. If you have a question, Corey will find the answer!
+* [Azure InfoHub](https://azureinfohub.azurewebsites.net/) - Mark this as your homepage!

 ### Azure Workshops | Demos | Labs | Deploy